Multi-Dictionary Learning for Low Rank Sparse Coding: Additional experiments

 {\bf Synthetic data: dictionary recovery and data reconstruction in the presence of noise.} Next we evaluate the ability of \ourmeth (and baselines) to encode data in the presence of noise and also their ability to recover dictionaries similar to the ground truth (GT) dictionaries used to generate the data.
 In all synthetic tests, TGSD has the advantage of encoding with the GT dictionaries and as a result could be viewed as a GT baseline that CMOD and \ourmeth can approach, but not necessarily beat.

 In Fig.~\ref{fig:snr_nnz_f1} we vary the noise level quantified as SNR (signal to noise ratio) in the range $[30, 10, 5, 2]$(dB).
 Each sample of the ground truth signal is produced via the low-rank encoding model with a total of $30$ NNZ coefficients and by employing random GT dictionaries.
 We report the NNZ of each method when for hyperparameter settings with which both CMOD and \ourmeth can perfectly recover the GT dictionaries (best matching pairs of GT and learned atoms have a cosine similarity exceeding $0.99$).
-While both CMOD and our method \ourmeth can both recover the GT dictionaries, \ourmeth produces this result with less NNZs in its encoding (with largest advantage gap in the noisiest setting SNR = 2).
-Both \ourmeth and CMOD use more coefficients than TGSD to present the data (the latter uses GT dictionaries), however, thanks to \ourmeth's low rank model it requires fewer coefficients.
+While both CMOD and \ourmeth can both recover the GT dictionaries, \ourmeth produces this result with less NNZs in its encoding (with largest advantage gap in the noisiest setting SNR = 2).
+Both \ourmeth and CMOD use more coefficients than TGSD to represent the data (the latter uses GT dictionaries), however, thanks to \ourmeth's low rank model it requires fewer coefficients.
 We further visualize the alignment of learned and GT dictionaries from this experiment in Fig. \ref{fig:syn_dict_alignment}.
 The NNZ are fixed (up to 80), we plot the alignment of the learned dictionaries with the GT dictionaries.
 It is clear that \ourmeth can almost perfectly recover the GT dictionaries.
-In the meantime, the dictionaries learned by CMOD is much more noisy.
-In general for more complex scenarios, there may be multiple sets of dictionaries that can produce low representation error and expecting a perfect reconstruction of GT dictionaries might not be feasible (or even desirable).
+Meanwhile, the dictionaries learned by CMOD is much noisier.
+For more complex scenarios, GT dictionaries may not be identifiable.

 In Fig.~\ref{fig:snr30_rmse}, we plot the reconstruction error (RMSE) of all methods at different sparsity levels for SNR=30db. \ourmeth is closely aligned with TGSD which uses the GT dictionaries while CMOD requires more coefficients to achieve the same RMSE levels.
 Figs.~\ref{fig:snr2_rmse_noisy} and \ref{fig:snr2_rmse_clean} present the RMSE v.s.
 NNZ trade-off in a much noisier setting (SNR = 2db).
 While the methods are executed on noisy data (sparse coding from GT dictionary + noise) we seek to quantify the quality of fit to the ``clean'' component of the samples as well as the noisy samples.
 Thus, we report the RMSE computed with respect to noisy data (i.e. clean + noise) in Fig.~\ref{fig:snr2_rmse_noisy}; and with respect to only the clean component of the data in Fig.~\ref{fig:snr2_rmse_clean}.
 CMOD requires significantly more coefficients than \ourmeth to achieve the same RMSE levels.
 This is likely due to the low-rank encoding model in \ourmeth acting as a noise filter.
 Fig.~\ref{fig:snr2_rmse_clean} also suggests that CMOD likely uses coefficients to represent noise since its quality in clean data is worse than that in noisy data at high NNZs. \ourmeth is able to capture the clean component in the data much better, and its curve is closer to that of TGSD which employs the GT dictionaries.